pypa/pipenv/docs/index.rst

 ---------------

+**Pipenv** — the tool for managing application dependencies from `PyPA <https://www.pypa.io/en/latest/>`__, free (as in freedom).

-**Pipenv** is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world. *Windows is a first-class citizen, in our world.*
+Pipenv is a tool that aims to bring the best of all packaging worlds (bundler, composer, npm, cargo, yarn, etc.) to the Python world. *Windows is a first-class citizen, in our world.*

 It automatically creates and manages a virtualenv for your projects, as well as adds/removes packages from your ``Pipfile`` as you install/uninstall packages.
 It also generates the ever-important ``Pipfile.lock``, which is used to produce deterministic builds.